shawnLeeZX/akid/docs/intros/index.md

 previous section.
 In this section, we would like to introduce the programming paradigm underlying the previous example, and how to use `akid` as a research library with such paradigm.

-Best designs mimic nature. `akid` tries to reproduce how signals in nature propagates.
-Information flow can be abstracted as data propagating through inter-connected blocks, each of which processes inputs and emits outputs.
-For example, a vision classification system is a block that takes image inputs and gives classification results.

 ```eval_rst
 .. figure:: ../images/akid_block.png